 Nonprofit organizations have historically played, and continue to play, a significant role in the delivery of healthcare services in the United States.
 It is estimated that about 60 percent of community hospitals, 30 percent of nursing homes, and 17 percent of home health care agencies are nonprofit.
 While these organizations constitute an important component of the American healthcare system, their future remains uncertain due to the adverse effects of economic and regulatory forces.

-Utilizing our diverse experience and in-depth expertise, we help nonprofit healthcare organizations achieve sustainable results by helping them attract, inspire, and retain health professionals, as well as community leaders who are self-motivated to work for the health and wellbeing of the society.
-In addition to this, with our leadership advisory services, we assist the leaders of healthcare nonprofits to anticipate future challenges and devise a strategy that can help them avoid regulatory risks, while maintaining high levels of transparency, ethics, and service quality.
+Utilizing our diverse experience and in-depth expertise, we help nonprofit healthcare organizations achieve sustainable results by helping them attract, inspire, and retain health professionals, as well as community leaders who are self-motivated to work for the health and wellbeing of society.